 The GM is 200 soms and is adjusted periodically according to changes in wages.

-Funeral grant: A lump sum of 10 times the basic component (800 soms or 12% of the average wage in the last year, whichever is higher) is paid for the death of pensioner.
-If the deceased did not qualify for a pension, a lump sum of 5 to 15 times the basic rate is paid.
+Funeral grant: A lump sum of 10 times the basic component is paid when a pensioner dies.
+If the deceased did not qualify for a pension, a lump sum of five to 15 times the basic rate is paid.